koenderks/aRtsy/README.md

 ## Langton's ant

 According to [wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant), Langton's ant is a turmite with a very specific set of rules.
-In particular, it moves according to the rules below:
+In particular, it moves according to the three rules below.
+Langton's ant reminds me of a crayon painting.

-- On a non-colored square, turn 90 degrees clockwise, flip the color of the square, move forward one unit;
-- On a colored square, turn 90 degrees counter-clockwise, flip the color of the square, move forward one unit.
-- Different colors may correspond different combinations of these mechanics.

-I like Langton's ant, it reminds me of a crayon painting.
 The problem with this thing is that it always moves off the canvas though...

+1. On a non-colored square, turn 90 degrees clockwise, flip the color of the square, move forward one unit;
+1. On a colored square, turn 90 degrees counter-clockwise, flip the color of the square, move forward one unit.
+1. Different colors may correspond different combinations of these mechanics.

 You can use the `paint_ant()` function to make your own unique painting with this algorithm.